 Greater Nashua Asthma Home Visiting Program

-To leverage resources and coordinate a region wide system of high quality, evidence-based home visitation services that will reduce asthma triggers in the home, provide education and reduce poor health outcomes for school-based children with asthma in the Greater Nashua Public Health Region.
+The Greater Nashua Asthma Home Visiting Program was created to alleviate the burden of asthma and increase the quality of life for school-based children with asthma and their families in the Greater Nashua Public Health Region.
+We hope to leverage resources and coordinate a region wide system of high quality, evidence-based home visitation services that will reduce asthma triggers in the home, provide education and reduce poor health outcomes for school-based children with asthma in the Greater Nashua Public Health Region.

 Program Goals and Objectives